shawnferry/HOL7712-gitbook/not-so-simple/README.md

 ## Note

 We mainly use the `lab_copy`function for these steps.
-Lab\_copy assembles site.pp from fragments which are discussed individually.
-Remember that lab\_copy is configured with tab completion.
-Changes to \/etc\/puppet\/manifests\/site.pp will be lost from step to step.
+Lab_copy assembles site.pp from fragments which are discussed individually.
+Remember that lab_copy is configured with tab completion.
+Changes to /etc/puppet/manifests/site.pp will be lost from step to step.

 `lab_copy e002_better`